oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 HyPhy (Hypothesis Testing using Phylogenies) is an open-source software package  for the analysis of genetic sequences (in particular the inference of natural selection)  using techniques in phylogenetics, molecular evolution, and machine learning

-**URL**
+**More Information**

 https://veg.github.io/hyphy-site/